-- Authenticate/legalise the copy or copies of your degree certificate which you previously uploaded; only the degree which grants access to the IOB Advanced Master is required here.
-Use the proper legalisation method as outlined in this document.
+- Legalise the copy or copies of your degree certificate which you previously uploaded; only the degree which grants access to the IOB Advanced Master is required here.
+Use the proper legalisation method - detailed information is available under the section 'legalisation of documents'.
 Also note that if a translation is required, it has to be done by a sworn translator and the translation also has to be legalised.
-Academic transcripts do not need to be legalised: it is sufficient if they are certified by the awarding institution.
+Academic transcripts do not need to be legalised but can be authenticated by the awarding institution.
 The original stamp and/or signature of the authorised person need to be visible.

 - Send the legalised copies to the admission office by post or courier.
 Please note that submitted documents (originals or copies) are never returned.

 IOB Admission office